 SETTING

 Background: You are an Officer in your Infantry Battalion and are part of a planning team consisting of personnel from the S-2 (Military Peacekeeping Intelligence), S-3 (Operations) and S-5 (Planning) branches.
-Following continued unrest in the past three days in the city of CORMA, you have been tasked by your Infantry Battalion Commander to plan an operation aimed at ensuring the Protection of Civilians (POC) in light of reports of an imminent attack.
-You are requested to secure the village centre where shops are located and monitor roads leading from the nearby jungle to the village centre.
+Following continued unrest in the past three days in the city of Corma, you have been tasked by your Infantry Battalion Commander to plan an operation aimed at ensuring the protection of civilians in the light of reports of an imminent attack.
+You are requested to secure the village centre, where shops are located, and to monitor roads leading from the nearby jungle to the village centre.

-Recent developments: A group of men and women from the Falin majority have gone on the streets and carried out acts of violence against members and property of the Tatsi minority.
+Recent developments: A group of men and women from the Falin majority have taken to the streets and carried out acts of violence against members and property of the Tatsi minority.
 The Tatsis have retaliated with support from armed groups hostile to the Ogavo government.
-Supported by neighbouring RIMOSA, these armed groups operate from the jungles near CORMA.
-They are largely composed of unemployed young adults from the Tatsi minority who have been mobilised by local warlords, primarily for economic ambitions.
-Despite the United Nations Children’s Fund’s (UNICEF) efforts over the past two years to empower young adults through vocational training, many have continued to join the armed group with hopes of economic prosperity.
+Supported by neighbouring Rimosa, these armed groups operate from the jungles near Corma.
+They are largely composed of unemployed young adults from the Tatsi minority who have been mobilized by local warlords, primarily in support of economic ambitions.
+Despite the United Nations Children’s Fund (UNICEF) efforts over the past two years to empower young adults through vocational training, many have continued to join the armed groups in the hope of securing economic prosperity.
 The groups accuse the Ogavo government of systematic discrimination against minorities and economic favouritism towards Falin entrepreneurs.

-Triggers: The recent clashes in CORMA were triggered following the killing of two Falin men and one Falin woman by a group of Tatsi men.
-Tatsis have accused the Falins of cattle grazing off their crops.
+Triggers: The recent clashes in Corma were triggered following the killing of two Falin men and one Falin woman by a group of Tatsi men.
+Tatsis have accused the Falins of allowing cattle owned by Falins to graze off crops cultivated by the Tatsis.
 With the ongoing drought, many farmers are unable to feed their livestock, leaving the cattle to wander into neighbouring plots.

-Damage: In the resulting clashes, many persons have been injured or killed – primarily men and young adults from both ethnic groups working in farms.
+Damage: In the resulting clashes, many people have been injured or killed, primarily men and young adults from both ethnic groups who are engaged in farm work.
 Public buildings and infrastructure such as schools and roads have been severely damaged.
-A maternity clinic located in the centre of CORMA has also been targeted.
+A maternity clinic located in the centre of Corma has also been targeted.
 Armed groups and criminal gangs have made use of the situation to loot and steal from shops, primarily run by Falin women, many of whom are also members of the Association of Female Entrepreneurs.

-Seeking a solution: In a bid to calm tensions, a Falin political leader from the Parti Démocratique du Carana (PDC) made an official visit to Corma and vowed to bring justice for the victims.
+Seeking a solution: In a bid to calm tensions, a Falin political leader from the Parti démocratique du Carana (PDC) made an official visit to Corma and vowed to bring justice for the victims.
 The Carana Coal and Copper Miners’ Trade Union has also been actively seeking a solution to the situation.
 Trade Union representatives have been in discussion with elders from both communities since the beginning of the clashes.

 CHECKLIST: GENDER-RESPONSIVE PLANNING FOR MILITARY OPERATIONS

-The Checklist provided here will help you answer various questions or carry out specific tasks included in this case study.
-It should be used in addition to or in combination with your own national Military Decision-Making Process (MDMP), and in accordance with UN Polices, Standard Operating Procedures (SOPs) and Guidelines.
+The checklist will help you to answer various questions or carry out specific tasks included in this case study.
+It should be used in addition to or in combination with your own national military decision-making process and in accordance with United Nations policies, standard operating procedures and guidelines.